Embodied Red Teaming for Auditing Robotic Foundation Models: Experiments

-\textbf{Distracting details.} Including unnecessary information or human-centric perspectives in instructions can distract the robot, leading to failures.
-In the \texttt{open\_drawer} task (0.0\% success), the phrase \textit{"pull it towards yourself"} introduces a perspective that the robot may not comprehend.

-\textbf{Takeaway:} The observed failure modes indicate that most failures result from confusion around the more complex generated instructions.
-One plausible explanation is that the ERT instructions might be more convoluted in text than the training instructions but command similar behaviors.
-In other words, the pre-trained language embeddings that interpret the instructions capture textual similarity but not "embodied similarity" — the similarity in intended actions.
-For example, the instruction \textit{"Check for obstructions, then apply force to close the drawer snugly"} is textually different from the simpler \textit{"Close the drawer"}, yet both describe the same desired behavior.
-This suggests that training language embedding models jointly with the robot's policy could enable the embeddings to capture similarities in desired actions, improving performance.
+\textbf{Human-centric tone.} Instructions framed from a human perspective can confuse robots.
+In the \texttt{open\_drawer} task (0\% success), the phrase \textit{``pull it towards yourself''} was intended to mean pulling the drawer towards the robot.
+However, since the benchmark instructions do not use human-centric language, the robot fails to interpret such phrasing correctly.

+\textbf{Use of adverbs.} CALVIN instructions do not modify verbs with adverbs.
+ERT-generated instructions sometimes include adverbs, which are absent from the benchmark.
+For example, in \texttt{open\_drawer}, the instruction \textit{``Grip the handle gently and pull it towards yourself''} uses \textit{``gently''} to describe \textit{``grip,''} a construction not seen in CALVIN instructions.

+\textbf{Unnecessary actions.} While CALVIN instructions are direct, ERT-generated instructions may include unnecessary details.
+For example, in the \texttt{open\_drawer} task, the instruction \textit{``Start by identifying the drawer and open it fully''} adds an extra step of \textit{identifying the drawer,''} which is not required but still describes the task of \texttt{open\_drawer}.

+\textbf{Why do these failure modes matter?} Some instructions that cause robot failures are common in daily use (e.g., \textit{“Pick up the blue cube from the surface”} for the \texttt{lift\_blue\_block\_table} task), and robots should not fail on them.
+Although some instructions that cause robot failures are uncommon, they highlight critical limitations in deploying state-of-the-art language-conditioned robot models.
+Developers must ensure that robots can handle diverse and unpredictable phrasings, as real users may give commands different from those in current benchmarks.
+While users can adapt to the robot and use familiar instructions that robots respond to better, it is difficult for them to know what kind of instruction phrasing will work.
+Users cannot predict which instructions might lead to failures and thus cannot avoid them.
+Therefore, language-conditioned robots should accurately perform tasks regardless of how instructions are phrased, as long as they correctly describe the task.